Welcome

 • Lexy Leuszler, DRAMATURGY & MIXOLOGY

-Lexy Leuszler has developed works with Melis Aker, Florencia Cuenca, Georgina Escobar, Jaime Lozano, Eliana Pipes, Hansol Jung, Lina Patel, Brian Quijada, Tatiana Pandiani, and Jacinta Clusellas.
+LEXY LEUSZLER has developed works with Melis Aker, Jacinta Clusellas, Florencia Cuenca, Georgina Escobar, Amy Jo Jackson, Hansol Jung, Erlina Ortiz, Lina Patel, Tatiana Pandiani, Brian Quijada, and more.
 As Literary Manager for the Eugene O’Neill Theater Center, she established the NMTC Incubator program alongside Alexander Gemignani.
 She has taught with Actors Theatre of Louisville, Court Theatre, Steppenwolf Theater, the National Theater Institute, Connecticut College, and the Kennedy Center.
 Member of The Pack, the 2023 Kilroy’s Web and American Theatre Magazine's Role Call: People to Watch list.
 She is the Co-Artistic Director of the WildWind Performance Lab at Texas Tech University.

 • Chris Bannow